 Introduction

-The M-Series of ITU-R Recommendations published during the WRC-23 cycle were reviewed with the intent of finding terminology unique to aeronautical, maritime, and radiolocation services for consideration by the CCV.
+The M-Series of ITU-R Recommendations published during the 2020-2023 study cycle were reviewed with the intent of finding terminology unique to aeronautical, maritime, and radiolocation services for consideration by the CCV.
 The provided terminology is not present in the ITU Terms and Definitions Database.

 Terminology and definitions

-Recommendation M.1798-2 : Characteristics of HF radio equipment for the exchange of digital data and electronic mail in the maritime mobile service
+Recommendation ITU-R M.1798-2 : Characteristics of HF radio equipment for the exchange of digital data and electronic mail in the maritime mobile service